Barranquilla · Colombia

 How many sessions will I need?

-The number of sessions depends on the tumor type and location and is defined during planning, after your assessment and studies.
+It depends on the tumor type and location and the schedule indicated for your case.
+The exact number is defined during planning, after your assessment and studies.

 Ready for an assessment?